muyundo6217/30-Days-Of-Networking/Day-01-Cisco-IOS-Navigation/README.md

 # Day 1 — Cisco IOS Navigation & Basic Device Setup

 ## Lab Overview (Used Claude to clean up the document)
-Configured basic device settings on a Cisco router and switch including hostname, passwords, banner, IP addressing, and management access.
+Configured basic device settings on a Cisco router and switch, including hostname, passwords, banner, IP addressing, and management access.
 Practiced navigating all IOS modes and saving configuration.